jobin212/rc-place/README.md

   * **Code** 401 Unauthorized <br />
     * Make sure you have a valid personal access token in your authorization header.
   * **Code** 422 Too Early <br />
-    * There's a time limit for sending requets, make sure to wait one second between requests.
+    * There's a time limit for sending requests, make sure to wait one second between requests.
   * **Code** 500 Internal Server Error <br />
     * You may have found a bug!
-You're encourage to file an issue with the steps to reproduce.
+You're encouraged to [file an issue on github](https://github.com/jobin212/rc-place/issues/new) with the steps to reproduce.

 * **Sample Call**
 ```shell